bbauska/W3Cx-4of5-thru-May-2024/README.md

 ### Detailed overview

-**IndexedDB databases store key-value pairs.** The values can be complex structured objects (hint: think in terms of JSON objects), and keys can be properties of those objects.
+<b>IndexedDB databases store key-value pairs.</b> The values can be complex
+structured objects (hint: think in terms of JSON objects), and keys can be properties of those objects.
 You can create indexes that use any property of the objects for faster searching, as well as ordering